nlpsandbox/nlpsandbox.io/README.md

 - Production site (e.g. [NLP Sandbox website])
 - Staging site

-The default branch of this repository, `staging`, is used to automatically deploy changes made to this branch to the staging site on Synapse.
-We recommend configuring repositories created from this template to request that commits to the branch `staging` must be submitted using PRs and request one or more reviewers to accept the changes before merging them to `staging`, which will then trigger the deployment to the staging site.
+We recommend configuring repositories created from this template to stick to the following workflow:

+- create a fork from the `staging` branch and make all edits/commits in that fork
+- submit a PR from the fork into `staging`
+- request one or more reviewers to accept the changes
+- once approved, merge the changes into `staging` (this will trigger the deployment to the staging site)

 After reviewing the pages on the staging site, a release of this GitHub repository can be created to mirror the content of the staging site to the